ckeditor/ckeditor5/docs/updating/update-to-42.md

 #### Removal of superbuild and predefined builds from the CDN

-We have stopped publishing superbuild and predefined builds to our CDN.
-Predefined builds can still be accessed as a npm package.
-If someone wishes to use our CDN with new versions of the editor, we recommend migration to the new installation methods <internal link to hash new installation method.>
+We have stopped publishing the superbuild and predefined builds to our CDN.
+Predefined builds can still be accessed as an npm package.
+If you want to keep using our CDN with new versions of the editor, we recommend {@link updating/nim-migration/migration-to-new-installation-methods#browser-builds migrating to the new installation methods}.

 #### Deprecation of the Vite plugin

-We have deprecated the Vite plugin, [`@ckeditor/vite-plugin-ckeditor5`](https://www.npmjs.com/package/@ckeditor/vite-plugin-ckeditor5), as it remained experimental and did not fully support features like translations handling.
+We have deprecated the Vite plugin, [`@ckeditor/vite-plugin-ckeditor5`](https://www.npmjs.com/package/@ckeditor/vite-plugin-ckeditor5), as it remained experimental and did not fully support features such as translations handling.
 The newly introduced installation methods resolve these issues with Vite, allowing for a smoother setup without the need for additional plugins.